MarlinBoggs/MarlinBoggs.github.io/README.md

 - FontAwesome for social media icons
 - Google Font API for additional fonts (Libre Baskerville and Heebo)

 Feel free to leverage styling, code, or design to build your own personal website.
-Working on this personal project helped me market myself better to prospective employers (ultimately landing me a PM job at Spreedly) and draw inspiration for personal projects.
+Developing this website helped me market myself better to prospective employers (ultimately landing me a PM job at Spreedly) and draw inspiration for new personal projects.

 I wanted to create a website from scratch so that I could save on annual hosting costs (Github Pages is free for static websites) and create a low-maintenance website that felt more minimalist than templates could offer.
 Feel free to shoot me a message if you have any questions or would like to connect!